Tennis-Pegula rallies past Svitolina to reach semis in Washington | Sports-Games

 Tennis-Pegula rallies past Svitolina to reach semis in Washington

-Top seed Jessica Pegula came from behind to beat Ukrainian Elina Svitolina 4-6 6-3 6-4 to reach the semi-finals of the Citi Open in Washington DC on Friday.
+Top seed Jessica Pegula came from behind to beat Ukrainian Elina Svitolina 4-6 6-3 6-4 to reach the semi-finals of the Citi Open in Washington DC on Friday, where she will play Greece's Maria Sakkari.
 The American fired a serve up the T that Svitolina could not handle to end the high-quality contest and its riveting 54-minute third set.

-Top seed Jessica Pegula came from behind to beat Ukrainian Elina Svitolina 4-6 6-3 6-4 to reach the semi-finals of the Citi Open in Washington DC on Friday.
+Top seed Jessica Pegula came from behind to beat Ukrainian Elina Svitolina 4-6 6-3 6-4 to reach the semi-finals of the Citi Open in Washington DC on Friday, where she will play Greece's Maria Sakkari.

 The American fired a serve up the T that Svitolina could not handle to end the high-quality contest and its riveting 54-minute third set.
 Svitolina, who returned from maternity break in April and made the semi-finals of Wimbledon last month, dug deep to fend off two match points in her final service game but was unable to convert her break point opportunities in the deciding set.